PGLongo/PGLFormatter/README.md

 #### Cocoapods

-To integrate SuperRecord into your Xcode project using [Cocoapods](http://cocoapods.org/), specify it in your Podfile:
+To integrate PGLFormatter into your Xcode project using [Cocoapods](http://cocoapods.org/), specify it in your Podfile:

 	use_frameworks!
 	pod 'PGLFormatter'

-- Build
-- Add import PGLFormatter
+#### Carthage

+To integrate PGLFormatter into your Xcode project using [Carthage](https://github.com/Carthage/Carthage), specify it in your Cartfile:

+	github "PGLongo/PGLFormatter"

 ## Example

 ### Double Float Int